fabean/FabeanOS/README.md

 As of right now this is basically a copy of [ZaneyOS](https://gitlab.com/Zaney/zaneyos) with just some changes to get packages I need working.

+You will need to [enable flakes first](https://nixos-and-flakes.thiscute.world/nixos-with-flakes/nixos-with-flakes-enabled) before using this.

 ![](demo.jpg)

 ## What Is NixOS